fengyuli-dev/multimedia-gpt/README.md

 Multimedia GPT connects your OpenAI GPT with vision and audio.
 You can now send images and audio recordings using your OpenAI API key, and get a response in both text and image formats.
 Right now, we are exploring ways to connect even more modalities of data, such as videos, PDFs, webpages, etc. All is made possible by a prompt manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).

 ## Support Us
-This project is at its starting phase, and more features will be added soon. **Please consider :star: star us** or follow the [author](https://github.com/fengyuli-dev) if this idea is interesting to you!
+This project is under active development, and more features will be added soon. **Please consider :star: star us** or follow the [author](https://github.com/fengyuli-dev) if this idea is interesting to you.
+We thank all our [supporters](#supporters)!

 ## Models
 In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper), [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta), and many more is under development!
 This means that **you no longer need your own GPUs for voice recognition and image generation** (although you still can!)